The perfect sport-weight yarn for sweaters and accessories.

-My Avonlea palette is hand-dyed in my watercolor speckle style.
-I firmly believe that color applied by hand, like this, takes on a vibrancy and life that can’t be mass-produced.
+I firmly believe that color applied to yarn by hand, as I do, takes on a vibrancy and life that can’t be mass-produced.
 Each skein is full of kindness, beauty, and an authentic connection to a story you love.

 Little Skein Merino Sport

 328 yards | 100 grams

 Colorway: As shown.
 Four well-matched skeins are available.

 Pattern ideas: I love sportweight shawls and often design for them.
 I can recommend several patterns to you, using either two skeins of a single colorway or two contrasting colors: